 - Being able to grow on land that may not be suitable for other crops

 - Requiring minimal pesticides

 - Absorbing a large amount of carbon dioxide

 Read more here: All About Bamboo and Sustainability

-So if farmers grow it under favorable conditions and practices, bamboo is quite sustainable.
-The issue mainly arises for fabric in the production process.
-For instance, the rayon type goes through a chemical process using carbon disulfide, which is toxic.
+So, if farmers grow it under favorable conditions and practices, bamboo is quite sustainable.
+The issue mainly arises for the textile form as a result of the chemically intensive production process.
+For instance, the rayon type goes through a chemical process using carbon disulfide to extract fibers from the wood pulp, which is toxic.
 This leads to air pollution with hazardous effects.

 When choosing bamboo fabric, it is best to look out for the natural one or lyocell-like fabric.
 However, these fabrics can be harder to find compared with bamboo rayon.
 The fabrics that go through the intensive chemical process often lose the benefits originally provided by the plant.
 The chemical processes manufacturers employ to produce the material greatly affect the beneficial natural qualities of bamboo.